GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 ![Screenshot of The Wainwright Fells](documentation/features-fells2.png)

-This information is given high importance as it scored highly when looking at the value users wanted to gain from the website (see strategy plane).
+This information is given high importance as it scored highly when looking at the value users wanted to gain from the website (see strategy plane), and is the main focus of the second page (The Wainwright Fells).
 The image at the top showcases the fells, while the map shows the names and locations of all 214 of the Wainwright fells.
 In desktop, hovering over the map will cause it to enlargen allowing the user to more easily read the map (this has been disabled at mobile level - see bugs and fixes).
 In further updates to the website the ability for users to zoom into the map will be further improved.
 Below the map are lists detailing the names and heights of all the Wainwright fells.
 These are grouped by Wainwright's guide books of the same name/area and are coloured according to the corrosponding book covers.
 The colours and list numbers also link directly to the map, with the fells numbered in overall height order.
 Images of the corrosponding books appear below the lists and provide a link for the user to learn more about/purchase the books if they so choose.